csfeeser/Python/challenges/API CHALLENGE INTO- ISS.md

     ### MEGA BONUS

 0. You've got the location... but that's not very human readable, is it?
-What CITY is the ISS currently flying across?
+What CITY and COUNTRY is the ISS currently flying across?
 Take a look at the 3rd party library **reverse_geocoder**- there is [copy/pasteable code you can use here!](https://github.com/csfeeser/Python/blob/master/enrichment/geocoder.md)

     ```
     CURRENT LOCATION OF THE ISS:
     Timestamp: 2021-08-09 14:08:29
-    Lon: -52.7658
+    Lon: 77.22445
-    Lat: 37.1268
+    Lat: 28.63576
-    City: Saint-Pierre
+    City/Country: New Delhi, IN
     ```

 <!--